pursuit-curriculum-resources/guide-deployment/netlify-vite-react/README.md

 ## Adding environmental variables to your application

 With Vite App, you can add environmental variables using a `.env` file.
-This file is not tracked by git (it should be listed in the `.gitignore`) file.
+This file is not tracked by git (it should be listed in the `.gitignore`).

 All of the environmental variables must start with